Add session hosts to a host pool

 Important

-If you want to create Microsoft Entra joined session hosts, we support this action only if you use the Azure portal with the Azure Virtual Desktop service.
+If you want to create Microsoft Entra joined session hosts, we only support this using the AADLoginForWindows VM extension, which is added and configured automatically when using the Azure portal or ARM template with the Azure Virtual Desktop service.

 Generate a registration key